aashnashah30/credit-card-fraud-detection-autoencoder/README.md

-# Credit Card Fraud Detection using Autoencoders in Keras
+# Credit Card Fraud Detection and Classification Accuracy Verification using Autoencoders in Keras

 ## Introduction

 This repository contains code for detecting credit card fraud using an autoencoder neural network implemented in Keras.
-Autoencoders are particularly effective for anomaly detection, as they learn to reconstruct normal data patterns, making fraudulent transactions (anomalies) stand out with higher reconstruction errors.
+Additionally, it incorporates a mechanism to verify the accuracy of the classification, determining whether the identified fraud is genuinely fraudulent or a false positive.
+This dual functionality enhances the reliability of the fraud detection system.

 The project utilizes the publicly available "Credit Card Fraud Detection" dataset from Kaggle, which is highly imbalanced.

 ## Methodology

-* **Autoencoder Architecture:** A multi-layer autoencoder is employed.
-The encoder compresses the input data into a lower-dimensional representation, and the decoder reconstructs the original input from this compressed representation.
+* **Autoencoder for Anomaly Detection:** A multi-layer autoencoder is employed to learn the normal patterns of credit card transactions.
+Fraudulent transactions, being anomalies, exhibit higher reconstruction errors.
-* **Anomaly Detection:** Fraudulent transactions are identified by calculating the reconstruction error (Mean Squared Error) between the original and reconstructed transactions.
-Transactions with a reconstruction error exceeding a predefined threshold are flagged as potential fraud.
+* **Classification Accuracy Verification:** After the autoencoder identifies potential fraud, a separate component analyzes the transactions flagged as fraudulent.
+This component aims to verify if the classified fraud is indeed a true positive.
+This may involve further analysis of the reconstruction error patterns, or additional classification or rule based methods.
-* **Data Preprocessing:** The numerical features are scaled using `StandardScaler` to ensure consistent input ranges for the neural network.
+* **Data Preprocessing:** Numerical features are scaled using `StandardScaler` to ensure consistent input ranges for the neural network.
 * **Model Training:** The autoencoder is trained using the Adam optimizer and Mean Squared Error (MSE) loss function.

 ## Dataset